 Quick Tips for Effective Audits:

 - The monthly schedule is ideal: Weekly audits generate too many reports; quarterly audits miss timely issues to fix.
-My recommendation is to set the website audit to monthly.

 - Compare results over time: SE Ranking’s comparison feature shows whether your fixes are working or not.
 You should track your health score month-to-month.